MoyukhShabon/fm-arti-stats/README.md

 ## Issues

 It was seen that some VCFs have multiple BAMs.
-I was seen that the <sample_name>_DNA.bam is significantly smaller than the *US\<nnnnnnn>.sorted.bam.
+It was seen that the <sample_name>_DNA.bam is significantly smaller than the <sample_name>*US\<nnnnnnn>.sorted.bam.
 Sumedha was contacted for elaboration of the data.
 As of right now the larger bam is being used for analysis.

 ![multiple_bams_per_sample](.md_images/multiple_bam_per_sample.png)